 We enrich students' educational experiences by offering several workshops each year.

-Eight Family Studies and Community Development faculty members will present at the 2017 National Council on Family Relations (NCFR) Annual Conference held from November 15, 2017 - November 18, 2017 in Orlando, Florida.
+Seven Family Studies and Community Development faculty members presented at the 2017 National Council on Family Relations (NCFR) Annual Conference held from November 15, 2017 - November 18, 2017 in Orlando, Florida.

 Presentations from Towson faculty members:

 Dr. Ebony Okafor, Dr. Katie Hrapczynski, Dr. Karen Doneker Mancini, & Dr. Bethany Willis Hepp from the Department of Family Studies & Community Development led roundtables at the Mid-Atlantic Council on Family Relations Conference on April 7, 2017 at Hostetter Chapel, Messiah College in Mechanicsburg, Pennsylvania.

 Dr. Willis Hepp led a roundtable focusing on various career options and future direction possibilities for family science majors.
 A roundtable led by Dr. Hrapczynski discussed the distinctions among the many different mental health professions, helping participants explore which path fits their career aspirations, values, and strengths.
 Dr. Doneker Mancini presented to faculty, students, and those working in human services on the laws that protect the rights of individuals with disabilities.
 The importance of multicultural competence was highlighted by Dr. Okafor by addressing challenges and strengths for multicultural clients today.

 This professional development event is held in the fall and spring semesters for department juniors and seniors.
 Each semester several community professionals in various fields of human service work are included on the panel.
 They speak about their work and/or graduate school experiences and answer students' career-related questions.
 Some semesters the panel is comprised entirely of family studies alumni.